Prof

 Research interests

-He welcomes enquires from anyone interested in undertaking a Masters by Research, a Doctorate (Ph.D.) or Post-Doctoral studies in the areas of journalism history; political journalism; media, politics, scandal and the public sphere; and the personalisation of politics.
+He welcomes enquires from anyone interested in undertaking an MA by Research, a Doctorate, and those wishing to pursue Post-Doctoral research in the broad areas of journalism & media history, political communication, crime and media, and the interaction between social institutions and the media.